PyMoDAQ/PyMoDAQ/docs/src/usage/Feedback.rst

   more complete.
 Of course you need to invest a bit of your time to get used to it, but it is worth it!*, Dr David Bresteau, Researcher at CEA Saclay, Attolab platform.

+* We are setting up Pymodaq on our scanning NV microscopy and deep UV spectroscopy experiments and we appreciate a lot its easy installation, its modularity and the automatic generation of the graphical interfaces, as well as the strong community support.
+The updates of the modules, the training sessions organized regularly and the numerous video tutorials also reflect the vitality of the community.
+We also start contributing by adding our own instruments and functionalities to share them with all the users.
+We fully support this great project!
+  A. Finco, P. Valvin - L2C/S2QT

 .. note::

   If you are using PyMoDAQ and would like to help to promote the project, please send your feedback to